 When teens can’t stop eating sugar, parents may worry about their eating habits and health.
 Understand why teens crave sugar, why they’re sneak eating and how you can help without making them bigger issues.

-They wonder if they somehow caused this bad eating habit in their teenager.
+Parents wonder if they somehow caused these bad eating habits in their teenager.

 What should they do or say?
 Or should they not do or say anything?

-It doesn’t really matter what the food is, or how old or young your child is, sneak eating is disturbing and concerning.
+It doesn’t really matter what the food is, or how old or young your child is, sneak eating and overeating is disturbing and concerning.

 “This study’s data suggest that children who perceive their mothers as using more coercive practices to reduce their overeating, or who perceive more psychological control from their mothers tend to eat more beyond satiety.”June Liang, study author

-Is My Child Sneaking Sugar or Binge Eating?
+Is My Teenager Sneaking Sugar or Binge Eating?